Eureka in Lincoln County, Montana — The American West (Mountains)

 Gold was discovered on the Wild Horse River in the Kootenay region in 1863.
 The Wild Horse held great gold reserves and still does today.
 Early in the rush huge nuggets were found with the biggest tipping the scale at 36 ounces.
 Apparently after one resident found a nugget under his house the size of his fist the whole town burned their houses down to dig underneath.
 A second gold rush broke out in the same area in 1885.
 The Wild Horse River is estimated to have produced over $7,000,000 in the initial gold rush which would be worth about $490,000,000 today.
 (Submitted on January 31, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 Credits.
 This page was last revised on February 2, 2018.
-This page originally submitted on January 30, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 56 times since then.
+It was originally submitted on January 30, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 105 times since then and 10 times this year.
 Photos: 1, 2. submitted on January 30, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.